The Role of SEL in Building Psychological Safety

 Empathy Strengthens Relationships

 Psychological safety grows when people feel understood.
 SEL teaches perspective-taking, helping individuals interpret behavior with curiosity rather than judgment.
+Explore How Self-Awareness Leads to Better Decisions and Relationships.

 For example, a distracted student may feel overwhelmed.
 A quiet coworker may feel uncertain.
 When people learn to ask instead of assume, relationships become more supportive.